talmolab/sleap-anipose/docs/FOLDER_STRUCTURE.md

                 └── top-04182022182439-137.jpg
 ```

 The above structure corresponds to the benchmark dataset and may not be exactly one to one with the way your data was recorded.
 Even if there are conflicts, there are ways to approximate the benchmark structure so that sleap-anipose can run smoothly.
 The key aspect of the folder structure is the notion of a session.
-A session is a folder that contains videos for a singular continuous recording. **A session will only have 1 video per view.**
+A session is a folder that contains videos for a singular continuous recording. **A session will only have 1 video per view.**  The key to